konordo/vanitythemedoc/docs/README.md

 As a result, this User Guide will only contain Vanity’s theme customizations and settings.

 ## Theme settings
-> How to find these settings..
-Online Store > Customize (Theme Editor) > Theme settings
+> Online Store > Customize (Theme Editor) > Theme settings

-Vanity is highly customizable.
+Vanity Theme is highly customizable.
 The following configurations are available in the Theme settings that will let you customize the the main elements of the theme.

 #### Colors